Classification of demons

 There have been various attempts at the classification of demons within the contexts of classical mythology, demonology, occultism, and Renaissance magic.
 These classifications may be for purposes of traditional medicine, exorcisms, ceremonial magic, witch-hunts, lessons in morality, folklore, religious ritual, or combinations thereof.
 Classifications might be according to astrological connections, elemental forms, noble titles, or parallels to the angelic hierarchy; or by association with particular sins, diseases, and other calamities; or by what angel or saint opposes them.

-Many of the authors of such classifications identified as Christian, though Christians authors are not the only ones who have written on the subject.
+Many of the authors of such classifications identified as Christian, though Christian authors are not the only ones who have written on the subject.

 Classification by domain

 The Testament of Solomon

-The Testament of Solomon is a pseudepigraphical work, purportedly written by King Solomon, in which the author mostly describes particular demons whom he enslaved to help build the temple, the questions he put to them about their deeds and how they could be thwarted, and their answers, which provide a kind of self-help manual against demonic activity.
+The Testament of Solomon is a pseudepigraphical work, purportedly written by King Solomon, in which the author mostly describes particular demons who he enslaved to help build the temple, the questions he put to them about their deeds and how they could be thwarted, and their answers, which provide a kind of self-help manual against demonic activity.
 The date is very dubious, though it is considered the oldest surviving work particularly concerned with individual demons.

-Psellus' classification of demons
+Psellus' classification

 Michael Psellus prepared the influential De operatione dæmonum (On the Operation of Demons) in the 11th century, with a taxonomy dividing demons into six types: Leliurium (Igneous), Aërial, Marine (Aqueous), Terrestrial (Earthly), Subterranean, and Lucifugous (Heliophobic).
-The work of Psellus would inspire many other later demonic classifications, from various occult authors to the witch hunting manual by Francesco Maria Guazzo.

-Lanterne of Light classification of demons
+Lanterne of Light

-In 1409-1410 The Lanterne of Light (an anonymous English Lollard tract often attributed to John Wycliffe) provided a classification system based on the seven deadly sins, known as the "seven deadly devils" or "seven princes of Hell", with each demon tempting people by means of those sins.
+In 1409–1410 The Lanterne of Light (an anonymous English Lollard tract often attributed to John Wycliffe) provided a classification system based on the seven deadly sins, known as the "seven deadly devils" or "seven princes of Hell", with each demon tempting people by means of those sins, as follows:

 This list was later used in the works of John Taylor, the Water Poet.
 Later writers, such as Peter Binsfeld, assigned different demons to the respective sins and should not be confused with this list.
+The two classification systems are shown side-by-side below: